AmoDinho/serverless-graphql-typescript-starter/README.md

 # Serverless GraphQL TypeScript Starter ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)

 This is a basic TypeScript boilerplate to kitstart your Serverless GraphQL projects with AWS Lambda.
+Here is a [plain JavaScript starter](https://github.com/pimp-my-book/serverless-graphql-nodejs-starter) if you prefer!

 It is powered by [`Apollo-Server-Lambda`](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda) and uses the [Serverless Framework](https://serverless.com/) to deploy it to AWS.